cornell-pl/TxForest/progress.md

 - re-organize types so they match the paper more closely and put some in utils file so they can be shared between modules better
-- implement in memory "copy" of posix file system for forest to run on before commiting a transaction
+- implement in memory "copy" of posix file system for forest to run on before commiting a transaction (thoughts on this, do you think this should be done a different way?)
 - add Filesystems module, since forest needs a module for its temporary and persisitant file systems
 - add logging to above file system